 Whether you call them prawns or shrimp these amazing beauties really are the star of this stunning North African inspired recipe.

-Chilli with seafood is a well-trodden path but this recipe uses harissa paste rather than the usual combination of garlic and chilli.
+Chilli with seafood is a well-trodden path but this recipe uses harissa paste rather than the usual combination of garlic and chilli found in my salt and pepper squid.
 This really broadens the flavour profile in this really simple meal.

 We serve this with a simple buttered couscous which really carries the flavour of this recipe.